gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 The measurements answer different questions.
 Wall time includes real cache behavior, branch prediction, CPU frequency, and operating-system effects.
 Instruction count removes those variables and can identify a small source regression on a shared runner.
-Publishing only instruction counts would misstate user-visible speed.
+Publishing instruction counts by themselves would misstate user-visible speed.
 Gating on cloud wall time would bury the change the gate needs to find.

 ## The clock is too noisy